Varad1722/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

 - Frequency range: 0.5-4.0 Hz (default setting)
 - Random variations in amplitude and phase
 - Additional Gaussian noise

-## Assignment Objectives

-### Core Requirements
-1. Analyze and tune the provided LQR controller to:
-   - Maintain the pendulum in an upright position
-   - Keep the cart within its ±2.5m physical limits
-   - Achieve stable operation under earthquake disturbances
-2. Document your LQR tuning approach:
-   - Analysis of the existing Q and R matrices
-   - Justification for any tuning changes made
-   - Analysis of performance trade-offs
-   - Experimental results and observations
-3. Analyze system performance:
-   - Duration of stable operation
-   - Maximum cart displacement
-   - Pendulum angle deviation
-   - Control effort analysis

-### Learning Outcomes
-- Understanding of LQR control parameters and their effects
-- Experience with competing control objectives
-- Analysis of system behavior under disturbances
-- Practical experience with ROS2 and Gazebo simulation

-### Extra Credit Options
-Students can implement reinforcement learning for extra credit (up to 30 points):

-1. Reinforcement Learning Implementation:
-   - Implement a basic DQN (Deep Q-Network) controller
-   - Train the agent to stabilize the pendulum
-   - Compare performance with the LQR controller
-   - Document training process and results
-   - Create training progress visualizations
-   - Analyze and compare performance with LQR

-## Implementation

 ### Controller Description
 The package includes a complete LQR controller implementation (`lqr_controller.py`) with the following features: